 Hungry?
 Some of the city’s finest eateries will satisfy your cravings.
 Anita Lo’s Annisa, Mario Batali’s Babbo, and Jean-Georges Perry Street will meet any foodie’s expectations.
 For more casual fare, try The Little Owl or Tartine, a slice of Paris in NYC.
-There’s no shortage of nightlife spots, whether you’re in the mood for an ice cold brew at a dive bar, a fancy craft cocktail in a trendy setting, or a late-night cup of Joe in a coffee house.
+There’s no shortage of nightlife spots, whether you’re in the mood for an ice-cold brew at a dive bar, a fancy craft cocktail in a stylish setting, or a late-night cup of Joe in a coffee house.
 You’ll find a bit of everything in this part of town.

 The High Line runs through the neighborhood and connects the West Village to Chelsea, Hell’s Kitchen, and Hudson Yards.
-The famous Village Vanguard still stands on Seventh Avenue and attracts jazz aficionados from around the country.
+The famous Village Vanguard still stands on Seventh Avenue and attracts Jazz aficionados from around the country.
 The site of the 1969 Stonewall riots, the Stonewall Inn is still open on Christopher Street and continues to attract a gay crowd.

 Abingdon Square Park and Jackson Square are lovely pocket parks that provide a much-needed outdoor escape from the city.
 You’ll often see locals reading and relaxing in these green spaces on a pleasant day.

 Unless you’re at the western edge of the neighborhood, public transit is readily available.
 The West 4th subway station at Sixth Avenue is a hub, with the A, B, C, D, E, and M train lines.
 Grab the 1/2/3 trains at either 14th Street or Christopher Street.
 The E train also stops at 14th and Eighth Avenue.
-The L train runs east to west and stops at Sixth and Eighth Avenues at 14th Street as well.
+The L train runs east to west and ends at Sixth and Eighth Avenues at 14th Street as well.

 What it costs